-Our highly selective Upper School program is an incubator of intense study for unique learners who seeks more, wants more, and hungers for knowledge with a desire to excel both as a scholar and human being.
+Our highly selective Upper School program is an incubator of intense study for unique learners who seek more, want more, and hunger for knowledge with a desire to excel both as a scholar and a human being.
 With virtually one-on-one faculty instruction, our innovative educators continually refine and tailor curricula to the individual student, maximizing their potential.

 Our engaged teachers have focused goals for each student, inspiring them to move ahead, take that next challenge, believe in themselves, and dream large.
 The result of this one-of-kind education is exceptional, confident students who perform in the top ten percent of the nation with a historic mean SAT score of 1430 and acceptance to highly selective colleges and universities.

 All of our upper school classes are taught at the honors level, employing Pre-AP strategies, or Advanced Placement (AP) level.
 Kirby Hall also has a dual enrollment program with The University of Texas at Austin in which students simultaneously earn upper school credit and college credit along with a University of Texas transcript.